Dave9400/HODLRaceDAO/DEPLOYMENT_QUICKSTART.md

 ### Option 2: Use Remix IDE (No Installation Required)

 1. Go to https://remix.ethereum.org
-2. Create new file `NASCORNClaim.sol`
+2. Create new file `APEXClaim.sol`
-3. Copy your contract code from `contracts/NASCORNClaim.sol`
+3. Copy your contract code from `contracts/APEXClaim.sol`
 4. Click "Compile" (Solidity 0.8.20)
 5. Go to "Deploy & Run Transactions"
 6. Select "Injected Provider - MetaMask"
 7. Switch MetaMask to Base Sepolia
 8. Deploy:
    - First deploy MockERC20 (for testing)
-   - Then deploy NASCORNClaim with:
+   - Then deploy APEXClaim with:
      - `_token`: Address of MockERC20
      - `_signer`: Your backend wallet address